DUE TO COVID_19 THIS PROGRAM IS SUSPENDED FOR THE 2020 FALL TERM

-The Language Maintenance Tutorial program is meant for students who have some knowledge in a given language, and who would like to improve their knowledge in a not-for-credit, private tutorial setting.
+The Language Maintenance Tutorial program is meant for Columbia graduate students who have some knowledge in a given language, and who would like to improve their knowledge in a not-for-credit, private tutorial setting.
+The program connects you to a qualified, vetted tutor who is also a Columbia graduate student, who has experience in language teaching and who has a high level of proficiency in the target language.
 Throughout the course of the semester, you will meet with your tutor for 10 sessions of 90 minutes once a week, at an hour and location agreed upon by you and your tutor.
 There is no set content for the tutorials; every tutor is responsible for adapting their lesson plans to each student’s needs.
-The primary focus of most tutorials is spoken communication, but this is something you should discuss with your tutor.
+The primary focus of most tutorials is spoken communication.

-Again, it is up to you and your tutor to decide where and when you want to meet.
-As long you reach ten sessions, it doesn’t matter when or where.
-However, weekly meetings are by far the norm.
+It is up to you and your tutor to decide where and when you want to meet each week.
 Most partners choose places on or near campus—any quiet and convenient location will do.

 Middle East Institute (MEI) Subsidy

 This subsidy is available to any LMT student of Arabic, Farsi, Hebrew, or Turkish.
 To apply for this subsidy, please indicate your interest in the registration form when you come to the LRC to register.
 These subsidies are awarded on a first-come, first-served basis, at a limited number.